openmpf/openmpf-build-tools/README.md

   directory is checked for a component.
 If there isn't a component there, each path given in `-cp` will be checked.
   Multiple paths can be passed to `-cp` by separating them with a colon.
    * To build all the components in open-components and openmpf-contrib-components you can run:
-      * `python build_components.py -cp ~/openmpf-projects -c openmpf-components:openmpf-contrib-components`
+      * `python3 build_components.py -cp ~/openmpf-projects -c openmpf-components:openmpf-contrib-components`
    * To build OcvFaceDetection, DlibFaceDetection, and MogMotionDetection you can run:
-      * `python build_components.py -cp ~/openmpf-projects/openmpf-components:~/openmpf-projects/openmpf-contrib-components -c OcvFaceDetection:DlibFaceDetection:motion/MogMotionDetection`
+      * `python3 build_components.py -cp ~/openmpf-projects/openmpf-components:~/openmpf-projects/openmpf-contrib-components -c OcvFaceDetection:DlibFaceDetection:motion/MogMotionDetection`

 ### Parallelism
 * The `-p` argument specifies the maximum number of components that will be built in parallel.